Great! We love when our clients have a vision. Please answer a few quick questions to get started.

 And we said - why just have windows when you can have sliding walls of glass.

-These dig gable clients were insistent that we echo the architectural detail from their turn of the last century home into the new addition we created.
+These clients were insistent that we perfectly reproduce and incorporate the architectural details found on their turn-of-the-last-century home into the new addition we created.
 This is their “new” back porch.